jrtrevino/file-renamer/README.md

 # FileRenamer

 FileRenamer is a small Python program to parse movie files into a readable format.
+I wrote this to organize my movie collection better.

 Usage: